PatrikAAberg/dmce/README.md

     $ cd ..

-    $ dmce-launcher -c    # Here we use a non-probed tree for increased visibility (and therefore we use the 'original' probe file below)
+    $ dmce -c    # Here we use a non-probed tree for increased visibility (and therefore we use the 'original' probe file below)

     $ dmce-trace-viewer /tmp/${USER}/dmce/dmcebuffer.bin.[program name.pid] /tmp/${USER}/dmce/dmce-examples/probe-references-original.log $(pwd)